Tax identifiers

 response.

-After an order is successfully fulfilled and receiving the necessary events, you can share the generated invoice with customers.
-When a business customer applies a tax identifier, the company name needs to be displayed on these invoices.
+After fulfilling an order and receiving the necessary events, you can share the generated invoice with customers.
+When a business customer applies a tax identifier, the company name must be displayed on these invoices.
 To ensure this happens, you must set the organization

 parameter when specifying a shipping address for orders that contain physical products.

-The following table lists the combination of ship to country, tax id type, customer type, and selling entity that must be in alignment before a tax identifier can be applied to an order.
+The following table lists the combination of ship to country, tax ID type, customer type, and selling entity that must be aligned before a tax identifier can be applied to an order.

-As the table indicates, most countries don't require a tax identifier when making an online purchase within their borders.
+As the table indicates, most countries don't require a tax identifier when purchasing online within their borders.
 For those that do, however, customers can't conduct transactions without first providing a valid tax identifier.

 Australia